codywall/archive-transformer/pages/2013-08-13-win-scholarship-see-world.md

 ---
-layout: archive
-title: Win a scholarship, see the world
+title: Win a scholarship see the world
 date: August 13 2013
+slug: win-a-scholarship-see-the-world
 ---